Women & men

 Research on what makes a marriage work shows that people in a good marriage have completed these psychological "tasks.”

-Women's brains more likely than men's to respond to crying babies
+Women's brains appear more vulnerable to Alzheimer's than men's

 APA Offices and Programs